PhilCloudWalker/tdd_django_tutorial/README.md

     - Should show items
     - and a backend in order to deploy stuff
 - learning concepts:
-    - TDD - > unittest
+    - TDD - > unittest vs functional test
+        - unittest structure: Setup, Exercise, Assert
     - how to create backend --> understanding of ORM
 - after that switch to azure devOps
+- Construction of Restish API
+    - URL-Convention: no trailing slash --> “action” URLs which modify the database.

 ## Learning Day 2: Deploy with Azure DevOps
 - Understand pipeline